numbat70/ur/problems.md

 - Many people only use mobile devices to access digital chanels.
 If these chanels are not optimised for "Mobile" then they are directly impacted.

 ### Infrastructure
-- Broadband speed is teh most common infrastructure limitation for accessing services.
+- Broadband speed is the most common infrastructure limitation for accessing services.
 -

 ### Language